New to adoption?

 There is no upper age limit, although if an Adoption Order is applied for in Scotland, the Sheriff must consider whether the age difference between the adopters and the child is normal.
 Adopters need to have sufficient health and vigour to be able to bring up a child at least until early adulthood, so age is one of the factors to be considered.

-If you have a child or children, our practice is to place children below the age of the children already in the family and to make sure there is a gap of at least three years between the youngest child and a child placed for adoption.
+If there are already children in your family, our practice is to place children below the age of the youngest child already in the family and to make sure there is a gap of at least three years between the youngest child and a child placed for adoption.

 Our first step is normally to send an information pack.
-If you wish to receive a pack please:
+If you wish to receive a pack please email us at email@example.com including your name, address and telephone number or phone us on 01467 625555.

-When you register your interest with us, a Social Worker will offer an informal discussion, give you information including the current needs of children in Aberdeenshire and help you to consider what adoption will mean for you.
+When you register your interest with us, a Social Worker will arrange to meet with you, give you information including the current needs of children in Aberdeenshire and help you to consider what adoption will mean for you.
 We hope this might help you to decide whether you wish to proceed further.
+While also helping us assess your suitability as an adoptive parent.

 The National Care Standards for adoption agencies set out what you can expect from the service you receive from us.